gisbi-kim/SC-LIO-SAM/README.md

 ## Contact
 - Maintainer: Giseop Kim (`paulgkim@kaist.ac.kr`)
+#### Contributors
+- Minwoo Jung: made the original LIO-SAM runs on the MulRan dataset.

 ## Acknowledgement
   - SC-LIO-SAM is based on LIO-SAM (Tixiao Shan et al., IROS 2020).
 We thank Tixiao Shan and the LIO-SAM authors for providing a great base framework.

 ## TODO
 - About performance